 Hardired Nectarine is another beautiful tree that produces fruit ready for mid season picking.
 The fruit is a great fresh eater and has yellow skin with red blush and yellow, freestone flesh.
-It is resistant to bacterial leaf spot and hardier than the average nectarine making it a great choice for those living west of the Cascade Mountains.
+It is resistant to bacterial leaf spot and hardier than the average nectarine making it a great choice for those living east of the Cascade Mountains.

 Latin Name: Prunus persica

 Site and Soil: Peaches and Nectarines like full to 1/2 day sun and well-drained soil.

 Rootstock Description: Our Peaches and Nectarines are grafted on Lovell Peach rootstock.
 Lovell Peach is well adapted to different soil types.